JacksonBurns/fastprop/paper/paper.md

 # Introduction
  - in the same pattern as the outline in subsections, establish the idea of QSPR, the historical focus on linear methods with bespoke descriptors, the failure of these methods to work generally (I claim because the descriptor sets were not sufficient and the regression techniques could not learn the complex functions, i.e. non-linearity), the move into learned representations to counter this, and then the idea that modern software finally has good enough sets of descriptors to facilitate the previous approach and by going back and not 'starting' from zero we can go faster more interpretably and on smaller datasets
+ - A lot of this is covered here: https://doi.org/10.1093/bib/bbad422 including an exhaustive list of descriptor calculation software and a good historical summary of why we are here today.

 ## Historical Approaches
 See this outstanding review by Muratov et. al (https://doi.org/10.1039/D0CS00098A), qsar was historically linear methods (nowadays also called ML), especially random forest, and has only recently tried DL; DL has been unsuccessful primarily because of data limitations, I will prove that it still can be successful.